 Arbitration Agreements Could Shield Sheen from Lawsuits

-Posted by PKSD Law Firm on Nov 19, 2015 in Uncategorized
+Posted by PKSD Law Firm on November 19, 2015 in Firm News

 An arbitration clause, in any type of contract, requires an individual to settle a claim outside of court.
 During this session, an arbitrator is chosen by both parties, which means no jury will hear your story.

 Arbitration agreements not only take away your legal right to file a lawsuit, they also limit or remove the possibility of punitive damages, which are awarded as a way to punish the defendant and deter them from other similar misbehavior in the future.
 Furthermore, an arbitration agreement would also serve as a way to keep the record of events from going public.